BILGI-IE-423/ie423-2024-2025-termproject-aiscream/README.md

 # Research Questions

 This study is guided by the central question: How much of a student’s success is shaped by factors outside their control?
 To explore this, we ask:
-* RQ1: To what extent can we anticipate student performance using only uncontrollable background features?
+* RQ1: Are student outcomes significantly affected by uncontrollable background variables?
-  This question helps us understand whether external circumstances have a noticeable pattern in predicting outcomes.
+  This question helps us understand whether external circumstances have a noticeable pattern in academic outcomes.

 * RQ2: Which uncontrollable factors are most consistently linked with above- or below-average performance?
   We aim to highlight which home or background-related features may be warning signs of academic risk.